 Copper is available in 3 measures of wall thickness: Type L Type M, and Type K. Type L copper is the ideal pipes for supplying water within a home.
 Most copper installations to date are type M copper and subject to deterioration at a quicker pace.
 Type L copper has thicker walls than type M copper, has a higher rating in terms of pressure than type M. Some local plumbing codes only allow the use of type L and don’t allow type M copper to be installed in homes anymore.

 Type K copper piping is available in both soft and rigid configurations and is used in applications that require high tolerance to pressure.
 These pipes are ideally suited for large-scale water supplies, compressed air pipes, fire protection systems, heating and cooling system use and industrial conduits.

 We have serviced copper water piping systems in place and still functioning well after 60+ years of service.
 We also see homes in our area with 20 year old copper systems that are pitted and failing from thinned walls, dezincification, or obvious high zinc content in the copper during the manufacturing process.

-The Team @ Replumb Specialties Inc. has replaced Polybutylene, Kitec, Copper, Galvanized, Entran, and other failing plumbing systems across the United States Since 1992.
+The Team at Replumb Specialties Inc. has replaced Copper, Polybutylene, Kitec, Galvanized, Entran, and other failing plumbing systems across the United States Since 1992.
 We are the original pipe replacement contractor for the Polybutylene Class Action Settlement.
-We’ve successfully replaced systems in 16,000+ homes and commercial buildings.
-We also developed and perfected the ‘containment’ process copied by most replumb contractors today.
+We’ve successfully replaced systems in 20,000+ residencies.